-Promote the exercise of freedoms of expression, association, and assembly on-line as well as active measures to enhance dialogue, support conflict resolution, tolerance and inclusion.-

 B) What are areas that have not been adequately captured by the framework of the existing 11 WSIS Action Lines and would need to be addressed beyond 2015?
 Please specify the Action Line you are providing an input for.

-Build and/or strengthen regional and national capacity to , discuss and respond - including through the formulation of policy - to the ethical challenges of the information society.
+Build and/or strengthen regional and national capacity to analyse, discuss and respond - including through the formulation of policy - to the ethical challenges of the information society.
+Advantage could be taken of initiatives in this area such as those led by UNESCO.

-Support equitable participation of all stakeholders.

-Reaffirm freedom of expression as a fundamental right and as the basis for reflection on its responsible use in the context of broader consideration of freedom of access to information, particularly public and governmental and of the right to communication in a framework of cultural sensitivity, tolerance and dialogue;

-Formal and non-formal education initiatives including life-long learning must address the ethical implications of the information society.

 Equip all citizens – especially youth - with the skills and competence to participate actively and knowledgeably in the information society.

-Pedagogical material and training programmes that address new modes of global citizenship and info-ethic and info-civic paradigms must be developed.
+Pedagogical material and training programmes that address new modes of global citizenship and info-ethic and info-civic paradigms must be developed taking into consideration the cultural and traditional aspect.
 This material should address the roles of digital media and virtual political spaces.
 This training should not be limited to e-learning.

 Analyze gaps and lags that hamper policy in the face of the ethical challenges of the information society.

-Support policy-makers and stakeholders to move in synchrony with technological advances rather than reacting after the fact.
+Encourage policy-makers, technologists and other relevant stakeholders to work together to better understand the policy and technological dimensions of developments in ICTs.

-Devote specific resources to address user education and awareness.
+Encourage user education and awareness with regard to online ethical considertions.

-Establish and promote standards for on-line corporate social responsibility

-Promote the development of regional and international frameworks for ethics of information society.
-These should address cooperation, responding to abusive uses of the Internet, ownership and ethical use of data, the development of related training.
-Guidance is also needed in developing approaches to address such challenges as the balance between freedom of expression and moral harm, and privacy and security;
+Promote the development of training to raise awareness of abusive uses of the Internet, ownership and ethical use of data, Recognize the right to disconnect and its implications.

-Conduct research to understand the drivers of social change and ethical behavior amongst individual and groups on-line.

-Recognize the right to disconnect and its implications.

 Promote on-line participation and inclusion of women, youth, indigenous peoples, persons with disabilities and other potentially marginalized stakeholders.